-What is a Ring Light?
+What Is a Ring Light?

-There are two broad varieties of ring lights:
+There are two broad varieties:

 Studio ring lights are large in diameter and are mounted on light stands or cold shoes.